alexandre-hallaine/Rainfall/level5/walkthrough.md

 In this output, 41414141, the hexadecimal representation of 'AAAA', is found at the fourth position.

-The assembly code reveals that the address of the `o` function is `0x080484a4` and we showed before that the address of the GOT table is `0x8049838`.
+Using gdb we find that that the address of the `o` function is `0x080484a4` and we showed before that the address of the GOT table is `0x8049838`.

 We can then craft our payload:
 ```